gdgellatly/odoo.sql.migration/README.rst

 .. contents::

-This tool has been developped with these initial goals in mind, in this priority order:
+This tool has been developed with these initial goals in mind, in this priority order:

  - **Merging** 2 different OpenERP databases into a single multicompany db